Sgt. Vernon Harold Bussell

 trucks and other vehicles used by the

-word he was a POW.
-It should be mentioned
+officially received word he was a POW.
+It

 On October 11, 1944, the Bachrach Garage Detail was disbanded and the POWs were marched to Pier 7.
 Vernon's company of POWs was scheduled to sail on the Hokusen Maru.
 The ship was ready to sail, but not all the POWs had arrived.
 The Japanese switched Vernon' POW company with another company of POWs so that ship could sail.
 Once his entire company of POWs had arrived, they were boarded onto the Arisan Maru.
 With him, on the ship, were the other members of the 192nd who had worked with in Manila.
 The ship set sail and took a southerly route away from Formosa.
 It arrived at a cove off Palawan Island where it dropped anchor.
 This resulted in the ship missing an air attack by American planes.